 The US government’s recommendations are far too low.
 Studies suggest that for proper functioning, a healthy human utilizes approximately 3,000 to 5,000 IU of vitamin D per day.
 The real need will usually be a higher dosing than this per individual lifestyle, absorption ability, and VDR genetic status.

 In the clients which I dose with 5000 IU per day, the optimal blood level of Vitamin D3 of 80-100 nanograms/milliliter (ng./ml.) usually requires dosing even higher than 10,000 IU per day.
 Such dosing is entirely safe in anyone who does not have compromise of liver function.

 In the absence of proper daily sun exposure, the vitamin D Council makes the following recommendations for children.
 Keep in mind that there are numerous variables and individual differences, so these recommendations are only estimates:

 - Healthy children under the age of 1 year of age: 1,000 IU/day

 - Healthy children over the age of 1 year: 1,000 IU for every 25 pounds of body weight

 Dosing of Vitamin D is made very easy with the pleasant tasting Emulsi-D3 liquid dropper dispenser referenced above.

-In light of the fact that most of our population is deficient in vitamin D, we should regard vitamin D as the single most important nutrient deficiency present, and as the most important one to correct.
+In light of the fact that most of our population is deficient in vitamin D, we should regard vitamin D as one of the most important nutrient deficiency present.
+And, because VDR mutations are so common, vitamin D deficiency is one of the most important nutrient deficiencies to correct.

 More and more people will move into a preventative and holistic health approach as the medical, pharmaceutical, insurance, and governmental “health” programs continue to bumble along.